ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/active/roadmap_memo.md

 The project directory is organized as follows:

-- **project/**: Main directory for project planning and roadmap files
+- **docs/roadmaps/**: Main directory for project planning and roadmap files
+  - **active/**: Contains active roadmap files that are currently being worked on
   - **archive/**: Contains completed roadmap sets that are no longer actively being worked on
   - **templates/**: Contains templates for creating new roadmap files
-  - **roadmap_phase?_??.md**: Active roadmap files that are currently being worked on, organized by phase
-  - **roadmap_index.md**: Master index of all roadmaps, providing an overview of the project's direction
+  - **index.md**: Master index of all roadmaps, providing an overview of the project's direction
-  - **roadmap_later.md**: Collection of tasks from completed roadmaps that are planned for future implementation
-  - **roadmap_memo.md**: This file, providing guidelines for working with the project directory
+  - **organization.md**: This file, providing guidelines for roadmap organization
+  - **prompts.md**: Collection of prompt templates for working with roadmaps

 ## Roadmap Organization